DoorDash lowers some fees for restaurants

-DoorDash Inc (DASH.N), the largest U.S. third-party food delivery company, on Tuesday said it lowered some fees for restaurants to use its platform after many have struggled to stay in business during the recession.
+(Reuters) - DoorDash Inc, the largest U.S. third-party food delivery company, on Tuesday said it lowered some fees for restaurants to use its platform after many have struggled to stay in business during the recession.

 The company will allow restaurants to choose three tiers of service - including its lowest “basic” plan that costs a commission of 15%.

-DoorDash and rivals, including Grubhub Inc (GRUB.N) and Uber Eats (UBER.N), have come under fire for commissions as high as 30% charged to independent restaurants, prompting some cities to cap the fees during the pandemic.
+DoorDash and rivals, including Grubhub Inc and Uber Eats, have come under fire for commissions as high as 30% charged to independent restaurants, prompting some cities to cap the fees during the pandemic.

 Under DoorDash’s new pricing system, eateries can still choose to pay high delivery commissions to DoorDash in exchange for more marketing, a wider delivery radius and better placement in the app, Chief Operating Officer Christopher Payne said in a call with reporters on Monday.